 Yes.
 All training is designed to align with provincial occupational health and safety requirements across Alberta, British Columbia, and Saskatchewan, as well as applicable federal standards where required.

-Our founder and principal consultant is internationally respected for his decades-long commitment to advancing workplace safety and improving outcomes for every client he serves.
+Our founder and principal consultant is recognized for his long-standing commitment to workplace safety, practical compliance, and improved outcomes for clients.

 Hear from businesses that have partnered with Calgary Safety Consultants to improve their workplace safety.
 Our clients share their experiences and the positive impact our COR audits, safety assessments, and tailored consulting solutions have had on their operations.